Kyoto is Japan’s beating historical, cultural and spiritual heart.

 You can follow this itinerary in any order, and if you are short on time – if you have only two days in Kyoto for example – can combine days 1 and 2 into a longer and faster paced day.

-Northern and Southern Higashiyama blend into one another and you may decide to visit more or less sights on a particular day.
+Northern and Southern Higashiyama blend into one another and you may decide to visit more or fewer sights on a particular day.
 And that’s fine; consider this itinerary as a way of broadly structuring your time in Kyoto.

 If you like to explore a city at a faster pace, you may wish to fit in more of Kyoto’s attractions.
 If that’s the case, I have included a few suggestions towards the end of this article.